tamirdresher/covidtrackingfinal/README.md

 The Settings folder contains the MongoDB settings (connection string).</br>

 <b>Utilities:</b></br>
-The Utitilites folder contains different adapters and extensions used across the project.</br>
+The Utilities folder contains different adapters and extensions used across the project.</br>

 <h2>Testing</h2>
 The project contains internal methods and statements to verify correctness of flow and protection in different edge points.</br>